Available with Location Referencing license.

 Snapping allows you to create features that connect to each other so your edits are more accurate, with fewer errors.
 When snapping is turned on, your pointer will jump, or snap to, edges, vertices, and other geometric elements when your pointer is near them and within a certain tolerance.
 This enables you to position a feature easily in relation to the locations of other features.

-The Event Editor (EE) provides the functionality of snapping to the line, point, and polygon features in the map.
+The ArcGIS Event Editor provides the functionality of snapping to the line, point, and polygon features in the map.
 Snapping can be useful for the selection of routes, adding line and point events, and creating redlines.

 - Open Event Editor and, if prompted, sign in to Portal for ArcGIS or ArcGIS Online.